foundersandcoders/jwt_workshop/Step3.md

 ![JWT structure](./imgs/jwt_structure.png)

 ### 1) Create header (algorithm and token type) using encoding
-- an encoded representation of a simple JavaScript oject
+- an encoded representation of a simple JavaScript object
 - tells how the JWT signature should be computed.

 Example (JSON object - remove comments before using)